Chertovy Vorota Cave

-Chertovy Vorota Cave (known as Devil's Gate Cave in English) is a Neolithic archaeological site located in the Sikhote-Alin mountains, about 12 km from the town of Dalnegorsk in Primorsky Krai, Russia.
+Chertovy Vorota Cave, also known as Devil's Gate Cave is a Neolithic archaeological site located in the Sikhote-Alin mountains, about 12 km from the town of Dalnegorsk in Primorsky Krai, Russia.
 The karst cave is located on a limestone cliff and lies about 35 m above the Krivaya River, a tributary of the Rudnaya River, below.
 Chertovy Vorota provides secure evidence for some of the oldest surviving textiles found in the archaeological record.

 Description

 The cave consists of a main chamber, measuring around 45 m in length, and several smaller galleries behind it.
 The site was looted several times before the first archaeological excavations were performed in 1973.
 Around 600 lithic, osteological and shell artefacts, 700 pottery fragments, and over 700 animal bones were recovered from the site.
 A .6 cm thick jade disk made from brownish-green jade and measuring 5.2 cm in diameter was also recovered from Chertovy Vorota.

 The remains of racoon dog, brown bear, Asian black bear, wild boar, badger, red deer, fish and mollusc shells were found inside the cave.